iiAku/kolibri-frontend/documentation/online-docs/contracts/oven.md

 ## Overview

 An oven contract is a simple key-value store which holds data about a CDP and the CDP's collateral.
-Oven's provide their data and collateral into the Kollibri system and receive outputs and collateral from the Kollibri system in a callback to update their state.
+Oven's provide their data and collateral into the Kolibri system and receive outputs and collateral from the Kolibri system in a callback to update their state.

 ### Trusted Code
-Oven's are **not** upgradeable via governance and their code is trusted in the system.
+Oven's are **not** upgradeable via governance, and their code is trusted in the system.
 Allowing a governance upgrade to the Oven could modify behavior maliciously to steal funds.

 The only logic in `Oven`s is:
-1) Convert `mutez` (specified in 10^-6) to Kollibri's 10^-18 precision
+1) Convert `mutez` (specified in 10^-6) to Kolibri's 10^-18 precision
 2) ACL Checking

 ### ACL Checking